Free weights are the best way to activate stabilizer muscles and make all exercises more functional.

 The chest workout focuses on developing close to one-third of the upper body.

-The biggest chest muscle is the pectoralis major, which has three “streams” of fibers, meaning you will need to use different angles during lifting to hit each of them .
+According to NIH, the biggest chest muscle is the pectoralis major, which has three “streams” of fibers, meaning you will need to use different angles during lifting to hit each of them .

 Lift heavy weights to build strength in your chest and upper body.